Blog

 Unintentional Interference

 Unintentional interference is caused by electronic devices that inadvertently emit radio frequency signals, leading to disruptions in other nearby equipment.
+In situations where such interference becomes problematic, a radio frequency jammer can be used to block or reduce the unintended signals, preventing them from affecting other devices.

 • Description: This type of RF interference is not deliberately generated but occurs due to defects, poor design, or malfunctioning components in electronic devices.
 These emissions can affect other devices operating on the same or nearby frequencies.